Are you planning on taking a cruise with Norwegian Cruise Line? Here are my 25 top Norwegian cruise tips to make the most of your vacation at sea.

 Each group of passengers is different, so I won’t give you a specific time to avoid.
 But in general, older people and families with young kids tend to eat earlier.

-If you want a better idea of how much demand there is for a table in any dining room, digital screens near the restaurants show approximate wait times along with the evening’s menu.
+If you want a better idea of how much demand there is for a table in any dining room, on some ships, digital screens near the restaurants show approximate wait times along with the evening’s menu.

 Can you make reservations for the main dining rooms on Norwegian?